In the Ocean of Night: Plot summary

-In 1999 (2019 in the second edition), Nigel Walmsley, a British scientist and astronaut for NASA, is sent to attach a thermonuclear bomb to a comet named Icarus which is on a direct collision course for India.
+In 1999 (2019 in the second edition), Nigel Walmsley, a British scientist and astronaut for NASA, was sent to attach a thermonuclear bomb to a comet named Icarus which is on a direct collision course for India.
 Icarus turns out to be large, solid, and made of a nickel-iron composite.
 Nigel is instructed to plant the weapon and leave so it can be detonated.
 He persuades Mission Control to let him put it in a large fissure he discovered, so it would be even more effective.

 In the fissure, Nigel discovers strips of metal worked in obviously artificial patterns.
 Awestruck at this evidence of extraterrestrial intelligent life, Nigel begins exploring.
 Icarus is made up of a number of hollow shells, making the asteroid's mass far less than predicted.
 NASA insists that the demolition has to go forward, claiming Icarus would skip off the atmosphere and land in the Indian Ocean, causing widespread damage from the resultant tsunami.
 Nigel realizes this is a lie, and convinces his partner of that.
 They hide the nuke and spend the next week retrieving artifacts and materials before detonating the bomb.

 15 years after their discovery the Icarus artifacts have yielded little, and Nigel's delayed detonation of Icarus has alienated him from NASA and other people.
 Nigel's partner, Alexandria, dies from systemic lupus erythematosus, a disease caused by pollution.
 An anomaly near Jupiter distracts Nigel: something, nicknamed 'the Snark', is repeating radio broadcasts.
 The anomaly fires its fusion engines and reveals itself to the satellites around Jupiter.
 As a probe vessel, the Snark's directing computer could not afford to ignore the satellites' radio emissions before it moved on to Earth.